chinamike65/hugo-tuolesi/content/book6/book6en.md

 After the establishment of the Gelug faction, no other faction has appeared.
 Everyone should know this.

 At that time, Emperor Yongle of the Ming Dynasty invited Master Tsongkhapa three times.
-Later, Master Tsongkhapa sent his attendant, Master Shakyamuni, to represent him in Han to teach the Dharma.
+Later, Master Tsongkhapa sent his attendant, Master Shakyamuni, to represent him in China to teach the Dharma.

 After arriving in Nanjing, the capital at that time, Master Shakyamuni saved Emperor Yongle's mother and gave Emperor Yongle the empowerment of great mighty virtue.